For product requests contact us by using the

 Eddy current gauges are applied for sheet resistance testing since 30 years.
 Its accuracy and its ability to measure in contactless mode has a special user value.
 Key benefits of eddy current resistance testing are:

 Sheet resistance (Rs or R), also known as sheet rho, is a measure for the electrical resistance of thin layers.
 It is related to the resistivity of both material and layer thickness.
 The sheet resistance value (typically stated in Ω/sq or Ohm/sq or Ohm per square or OPS) provides a measure for the electrical characteristics of conductive and and semi-conducting layers.
 It is the main physical parameter for describing the electrical performance of electrodes.
 The sheet resistance Rs correlates with the material thickness if the bulk resistivity can be assumed to be constant.
 The formula is

 Sheet resistance describes the ability of a square layer to conduct a certain current.
 This characteristic is the most important quality parameter for surface electrodes and is determined during layer deposition process or for quality assurance of conductive thin films.

-Even though the correct physical unit of sheet resistance or sheet resistivity is Ohm most common used unit is Ohm/ sq.
+Even though the correct physical unit of sheet resistance or sheet resistivity is Ohm, the unit most commonly used is Ohm/ sq.

 The sheet resistance is specified in Ohm/sq or OPS, in order to achieve a differentiation for the specific resistance, which is indicated in Ohm.
 Very thick layer and highly conductive layers are often described in mOhm/sq and low conductive material is often described using kOhm/sq or MOhm/sq.

 There are two different modes to measure the sheet resistance - non-contact and contact.
 Non-contact sheet resistance measurement is possible with the following techniques: